Compare to Similar Products

 It is equipped with padding on the collar and tongue, and the leather flexes well.
 In terms of fit, this model is a bit narrow, especially in the toe box, and may not be a good fit if you like to wear a thick sock or need more room for your toes to splay and wiggle.

 The durable materials that make up the sole may not be the most comfortable, but they feel pretty solid and protective.
 The laces worked perfectly fine to secure a snug fit.
 The insole is molded to provide some arch support, and overall, this shoe felt adequately supportive.

-Sporting "Lowa Hybrid Trac" rubber on the outsoles, we were not particularly impressed with the traction on the Locarno compared to the hiking competition.
+Sporting "Lowa Hybrid Trac" rubber on the outsoles, we were not particularly impressed with the traction on the Locarno compared to other top-ranked women's hiking shoes.
 While it was adequate on rolling, non-technical terrain, the shoes slipped considerably on loose rock and icy conditions.
 It also did not perform well in muddy conditions with relatively shallow lugs.
 The traction will suffice if you hike on predictable tread in mild weather, but we would hesitate before taking these into steep and varied terrain.